<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 –E–

-extensions – Bring up the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of VS Code or the View: Extensions command (Ctrl+Shift+X).
+extensions – Bring up the Extensions view by clicking on the Extensions icon (4 squares with square in upper right corner partially detached) in the Activity Bar on the side of VS Code or the View: Extensions command (Ctrl+Shift+X).

 –F–